TrevorFrench/FrenchsFinancialDataCLI/README.md

 # Step 3: Make sure that Node.js is installed
   - Node.js can be installed <a href="https://nodejs.org/en/download/">here</a> if you don't already have it installed on your device

-# Step 4: Download the Module
+# Step 4: Download the Package
-  - Module can be downloaded using ``npm install frenchsfinancialdatacli`` or
+  - The package can be downloaded using ``npm install frenchsfinancialdatacli``

+  or
-  - The program can be downloaded directly or by pasting the following into your command line:
+  - The package can be downloaded directly or by pasting the following into your command line:

 ``
 git clone "https://github.com/TrevorFrench/FrenchsFinancialDataCLI.git"